DailySoccer/webtest/README.md

 ### Filter by test groups

 In each test runner the list of tests can be find.
-Each test which should not be executed should be commented.
+Each test which should not be executed must be commented.

 ### Filter by concrete test